Jojo-Schmitz/microtune/Readme.md

 ## APPLYING THE TUNING

+1. Optionally select measures to work on, withoug selection the entire score will be affected.
-1. Select the "Microtune" plugin from the "Plugins" menu list.
+2. Select the "Microtune" plugin from the "Plugins" menu list.
     A dialogue box will be shown with the current set of tuning values.
-2. Select the needed preset from the "Presets" drop list or insert the required value for each accidental you want to tune.
+3. Select the needed preset from the "Presets" drop list or insert the required value for each accidental you want to tune.
-3. Press the "Apply" button.
+4. Press the "Apply" button.

 ### THE TUNING VALUES